junohamburg/kirby-language-selector/README.md

 # Kirby Language Selector

-This plugin for **Kirby 4** replaces the default language dropdown with a customized version.
+This plugin for **Kirby 5** replaces the default language dropdown with a customized version.
 It displays the translation state of each language and adds a dropdown for deleting translations.

 ![Language Selector in Kirby panel](https://github.com/junohamburg/kirby-language-selector/assets/77532479/5beffbc7-22d5-42b8-8026-8e379db6b99f)

+Please note: If you are using **Kirby 4**, please install [v1.1.9](https://github.com/junohamburg/kirby-language-selector/releases/tag/1.1.9).

 ### UI states